gotham29/htm-state/demos/uav/doc.md

 <video controls playsinline width="900">
   <source src="generated/media/uav_engine_failure_transition.mp4" type="video/mp4">
 </video>

+*(Placeholder — final video will show a transient spike followed by partial or absent sustained elevation, illustrating a compensable failure.)*

 **How to read it:** the vertical boundary line marks the strict “toggle” time.
 A clean detection shows (i) **spikes after** the boundary and/or (ii) a sustained elevated state after the boundary with limited pre-boundary false alarms.